HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Additional Details of Methodology

-\myparagraph{Affordance-guided interaction correction.} During the inference stage, it's found that the predicted object contact positions may occasionally be inaccurately positioned, residing either inside or outside the object.
+During the inference stage, it's found that the predicted object contact positions may occasionally be inaccurately positioned, residing either inside or outside the object.
 To rectify this, we implement post-processing steps that replace these predicted contact points, denoted as $\boldsymbol y_0^{o}$, with their nearest neighbors from the object's point clouds.
 This adjustment aims to enhance the accuracy of the updated contact points, aligning them more closely with their actual positions on the object's surface.
 However, employing these updated contact points directly for contact constraints, particularly in the absence of detailed human shape information, introduces a new challenge.
 It can potentially lead to penetration issues within the contact area while reconstructing the human mesh in the final stage.
 To mitigate contact penetration, we adopt a method that recalculates points at a specified distance outward, perpendicular to the normal, originating from the object's contact points.
+This process can formulated as: $\tilde{\boldsymbol y}{0}^{o} = \hat{\boldsymbol y}_{0}^{o} + v_n^{i} * d$, where $i \in \{1, 2\}$ indicates the $i^{th}$ object contact points, $v_n^i$ denotes the normal vector at that point and $d=0.05$ is a contact distance threshold.

 As for smoothness term, we formulate it as

 where $\vx_0^o(l)$ is the predicted 6DoF pose of the object in the $l$-th frame.